 And Chris Matthews came up to me when that dinner was over.

-He said, You can't let this stand.
+He said, you can't let this stand.

-You can president the United States just called you a racist.
+President of the United States just called you a racist.

-President of the United States just blamed you, just called you a racist for defending Janet Reno.
+President of the United States just blamed you, just called you a racist for defending Janet Reno because she was attacked by John Conyers.

 So the White House issued a clarification, not an apology.